-1705.5.7 Shear walls and floor systems used as shear diaphragms.
-All connections, including nailing, tiedowns, framing clips, bolts and straps, for those parts of a lateral force resisting system utilizing the following components:
+1705.5.8 Shear walls and floor systems used as shear diaphragms.
+Special inspection is required for all connections, including nailing, tiedowns, framing clips, bolts and straps, as part of the lateral force resisting system utilizing the following components:

-1. Plywood diaphragms, where shear values exceed 2/3 the values in Tables 2306.3.1 and 2306.3.2.

-- 2. Double sheathed shear walls, in all cases. - 3.
+- 1. Plywood diaphragms, where shear values exceed 2/3 the values in Tables 2306.3(1) - 2.
+Double sheathed shear walls, in all cases. - 3.
 Plywood shear walls, wherever nailing or hardware are not visible to the district inspector at the time of cover-up inspection. - If nailing is not visible to the inspector at the called inspection, or if the special inspector has not inspected the work prior to the concealment, all work concealing such nailing shall be removed in order to permit a complete inspection. - 4.
-Gypsum wallboard shearwalls where shear values exceed one-half of the values permitted by Footnote a of Table 2306.4.5. - 5.
-Fiberboard shearwalls where shear values exceed one-half of the values in Table 2306.4.4. - 6.
-Particle-board diaphragms, where shear values exceed one-half of the values in Table 2306.4.3.
+Gypsum wallboard shear walls where shear values exceed one-half of the values in Table 2306.3(3)

+5. Fiberboard shear walls where shear values exceed one-half of the values in Table 2306.3(2)